tier4/caret_doc/docs/visualization/latency/index.md

 ## Communication

 `Plot.create_latency_timeseries_plot(communications: Collection[Communication])` is called when you are concerned how long time is consumed from message publish to corresponding subscription.
-For premise knowledge of communications, see [Premise of communication](../communication/premise_of_communication.md).

 ```python
 ### Timestamp tables